 14.3 Notice of ordinary meetings of the Executive Committee will be given by the Secretary at least 4 (FOUR) days before the date determined for the meeting of the Executive Committee.

-14.4 In any meeting of the Executive Committee, 50% (FIFTY PER CENT) plus one of the members will constitute a quorum.
+14.4 In any meeting of the Executive Committee, 5 (FIFTY) plus one of the members will constitute a quorum.
 In the event that the members present do not constitute a quorum fifteen minutes after the stated time of the ordinary meeting, the meeting will adjourn, and another meeting will be convened to a date not earlier than 7 (SEVEN) days, or not later than 21 (TWENTY-ONE) days, after the date of the ordinary meeting.

 14.5 All decisions will be taken by an ordinary majority of votes, except in a vote to rescind a decision previously taken, in which case a two-thirds majority of those present at a meeting will be required.